scoconno/scoconno.github.io/mind/identity/notes.md

 ## Arguments for Mind-Brain Identity Theory

-### Argument 1.
-Occam's Razor
+In the next note, I will discuss perhaps the best argument for the mind-identity theory, which is called **the causal exclusion argument**.
+That argument is part of a larger discussion about mental causation, so I will defer it for now.

+Here I want to discuss what is called an argument from simplicity.
+The argument arises from an application of **Occam's razor**.
 Occam's (or Ockham's) razor is a principle attributed to the 14th century logician and Franciscan friar William of Ockham.
 Ockham was the village in the English county of Surrey where he was born.
-The Latin version of the principle was as follows:
+The Latin version of the principle comes in a variety of forms:

 > Pluralitas non est ponenda sine neccesitate.
 > Frustra fit per plura quod potest fieri per pauciora.